DUBLIN TRAVEL GUIDE

 MERRY CHRISTMAS, HAPPY NEW YEAR & HAPPY CHANUKAH TO YOU ALL XXX

-I travelled to Dublin for a few nights over the festive period (Christmas day included.)
-We stayed in a lovely hotel by the river.
-They had an amazing breakfast with so so much choice- perfect for someone who never eats with her morning tablets & then gets heart burn & stomach ache) – perhaps I’ll do a medication post in the future.
+I travelled to Dublin for a few nights over the festive period with family (Christmas day included.)
+We stayed in a lovely hotel by the river called the Clayton Hotel.
+They had an amazing breakfast with so so much choice- (perfect for someone who never eats with her morning tablets & then gets heartburn & stomach ache)

 By the end of the trip I was falling asleep on the scooter.
 We adjusted the handlebars and my sister stood on the front and drove.
 I rested on the back ( a bonus if there’s only two of you travelling the other person could save their feet and you could get around quicker)